 People of all ages can be infected by COVID-19.

 However, older people and those with pre-existing medical conditions such as asthma, diabetes, heart disease, or people with a weakened immune system are more vulnerable to becoming severely ill with the virus.

 Make sure any chronic conditions are managed or under control so you are as healthy as possible.
 Talk to your GP about how you can do this.

 How can I prevent COVID-19?

 You can take steps to protect yourself from COVID-19.
 For example, by:

-- covering coughs and sneezes and wiping down surfaces.
+- cover coughs and sneezes and wipe down surfaces

 Find out more on how to prevent COVID-19 on our protecting yourself and others from COVID-19 page.